TOMToolkit/tom_base/docs/targets/target_fields.rst

 Extending the Target Model
 ==========================
-Users can extend the `Target` model by creating a custom target model in the app where they store their custom code.
+Users can extend the ``Target`` model by creating a custom target model in the app where they store their custom code.
 This method is more flexible and allows for more intuitive relationships between the new target fields and other code the user may create.
 This method requires database migrations and a greater understanding of Django models to implement.

-By default the TOM Toolkit will use the `tom_targets.BaseTarget` model as the target model, but users can create their own target model by subclassing `tom_targets.BaseTarget` and adding their own fields.
-The TOM Toolkit will then use the custom target model if it is defined in the `BASE_TARGET_MODEL` setting of ``settings.py``.
+By default the TOM Toolkit will use the ``tom_targets.BaseTarget`` model as the target model, but users can create their own target model by subclassing ``tom_targets.BaseTarget`` and adding their own fields.
+The TOM Toolkit will then use the custom target model if it is defined in the ``TARGET_MODEL_CLASS`` setting of ``settings.py``.
 To implement this a user will first have to edit a ``models.py`` file in their custom code app and define a custom target model.

-Subclassing `tom_targets.BaseTarget` will give the user access to all the fields and methods of the `BaseTarget` model, but the user can also add their own fields and methods to the custom target model.
-Fields from the `BaseTarget` model will be stored in a separate table from the custom fields, and rely on separate migrations.
+Subclassing ``tom_targets.BaseTarget`` will give the user access to all the fields and methods of the ``BaseTarget`` model, but the user can also add their own fields and methods to the custom target model.
+Fields from the ``BaseTarget`` model will be stored in a separate table from the custom fields, and rely on separate migrations.
 See the `Django documentation on multi-table inheritance. <https://docs.djangoproject.com/en/5.0/topics/db/models/#multi-table-inheritance>`__